openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. meta:
     frontend_status: Done

-Different declarations introduce new names in different *scopes*.
-Scope (see :ref:`Scopes`) is the region of program text where an entity is declared.
-The name can be referred to by its qualified name for the following:
+Different entity declarations introduce new names in different *scopes*.
+Scope (see :ref:`Scopes`) is the region of program text where an entity is declared and regions where it is accessible.
+The following entities can be referred to by their qualified names only:

--  Instance class,
--  Static class, or
--  Interface members,
+-  Class and interface members, both static and instance ones,
 -  Entities imported via qualified import.

-For other entities, the name is referred by its simple (unqualified) name.
+Other entities are referred by their simple (unqualified) names.

+Names of different entities can be used for different purposes, like

-The nature of scope usage depends on the kind of the name.
-A type name is used to declare variables or constants.
-A function name is used to call that function.
+- A type name is used to declare variables or constants;
+- A function name is used to call that function;

 .. index::
    scope